Instantaneous Power Theory Revisited with Classical Mechanics: Examples

 Hence, the ``force'' that the capacitor is subject to is the current vector:

 that is, the sum of the relative and centrifugal component.
 The phase currents applied to the capacitor are shown in Fig.~\ref{fig:E1:force}.

 The instantaneous active power and the components of the instantaneous reactive power pseudovector are illustrated in Fig.~\ref{fig:E1:pQ}.
 As expected, the active power has a period that is half of the period of the voltage/current.

-For the reactive power pseudovector we have that:
+For the reactive power pseudovector, the relative, Coriolis, Euler and centrifugal components of the reactive power pseudovector are shown in Fig.~\ref{fig:E1:coriolis_theorem:Q}.
+Following from \eqref{eq:coreulopp}, the Coriolis and Euler components sum up to zero.
+Moreover, we observe that the sum of the relative and centrifugal sum up to a constant pseudovector, i.e.: